Basic Installation

 )

-This section will be geared towards contributors who want to install SmartSim and SmartRedis from source.
-If you are installing from source for other reasons, follow the steps below but use the distribution provided hosted on GitHub or PyPI.
+This section will be geared towards contributors who want to install SmartSim and SmartRedis from source for development purposes.
+If you are installing from source for other reasons, follow the steps below but use the source distributions provided on GitHub or PyPI.

 First, clone SmartSim.